The Best Ways to Get on the Water in Hodag Country

 See a ski show

-Twice a week, visitors can head to Hodag Park on Boom Lake to marvel at the Hodag Water Shows, a waterski team that’s been offering free shows twice weekly every summer since the early 1970s.
-Shows are held at 7 pm Sundays and Wednesdays throughout the summer, and concessions are available on site.
+Once a week, visitors can head to Hodag Park on Boom Lake to marvel at the Hodag Water Shows, a waterski team that’s been offering free shows every summer since the early 1970s.
+Shows are held at 7 pm Sundays throughout the summer, and concessions are available on site.
 See more Rhinelander events here.